sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Each DPU will update its reboot cause history in the Switch ChasissStateDB upon boot up.
 The recent reboot-cause can be derived from that list of reboot-causes.
 * The get_reboot_cause will return the current reboot-cause of the module.
-* Use the existing mechanism for storing the reboot-cause and reboot-caue-history on the host
+* For persistent storage of the DPU reboot-cause and reboot-caue-history files use the existing host storage path and mechanism.

 #### Schema for REBOOT_CAUSE - switch stateDB
 ```